-The two-family dwelling pod is adjacent to PEPCO power lines on the east side.
-These are considered incompatible uses.
-The two-family pod requires a type C bufferyard along its east side.
+The two-family dwelling pod is adjacent to the central recreational area on the north side, adjacent to PEPCO power lines on the east side, and adjacent to the multifamily pod (in Phase III) on the south side.
+These are all considered incompatible uses.
+The two-family pod requires a type C bufferyard along its north and east sides, and a type A bufferyard along its south side.
 Unfortunately, the proposed landscape plan did not anticipate the need for this amount of buffering, so the plan does not meet these requirements, providing only a ten-foot landscaped yard along the eastern side of the site.
 The applicant should apply for alternative compliance prior to certification of the plans in order to provide an alternative solution to this problem.